“Tell me a story,” she said…

 I suppose, with a blank slate and empty text box in front of me, it is right and proper to start with the basics.

 It could be said that this change was brought on by a move.
-In late 2014 my wife was informed that she had been tapped for a new position in Singapore, and six months later, we were getting on a plane with one-way tickets to the Lion City.
+In late 2014 my then-wife was informed that she had been tapped for a new position in Singapore, and six months later, we were getting on a plane with one-way tickets to the Lion City.
 Her contract term was slated to be short, so applying for work and a work visa for me was not deemed worth it.
-Now a “trailing spouse”, I’d been given the incredible privilege to have the time to work on my writing skills and career.
+Suddenly a “trailing spouse”, I’d been given the incredible privilege to have the time to work on my writing skills and career.
 Part of this time was spent working on a novel.
 Part of it was spent detailing our travels and trials in Rose City Transplants.
 Part of it was also spent playing video games and having goofy times with the Singapore Writers Group.

 What has really changed however is the confidence in my ability and the nearly daily practice at the skill.
 Writing, and I suppose the same is true of many creative abilities, is a skill of repetition and copious amounts of failure.
 I’m not speaking of the litany of rejections that’s so well known about the industry but rather the trial and error nature of writing something – you write some words and sometimes it doesn’t work out.
 So you hit delete a few1thousand times and try again.
 Those that know me well will say that’s likely the reason I really never progressed as a writer before.
 I’m a cautious sort, someone who doesn’t like striking out without a plan to cover the inevitable what-goes-wrong.
 It’s very workable when planning a software rollout.
 It’s not so great for creativity.